ONION SHOW SCHEDULE

 16. Chives growing in a 15cm (6”) pot

 17. A collection of any previous items, arranged for effect and quality, displayed in a suitable container (eg basket, trug), space allowed 46cm x 61cm.
 Parsley may be used for dressing.
-The container must include at least 3 kinds from Classes 11 to 15 inc.
+The container must include at least 3 kinds from the items in Classes 12 to 16 incl.

 The following classes are open to growers living within the postal area of GL18 only: